auth1ery/auths-RNG/README.md

 the `.github/workflows` part should NOT be changed or else they change how the development process work. if you do, i will hunt you down with a shovel

-refer to `CONTRIBUTING.md` for further instructions
+refer to `CONTRIBUTING.md` for further instructions!